ChemeketaCS/csweb/content/assignments/cs290/current/05/_index.md

 should be contained in separate HTML entities so they could easily be further styled.
 (All the information should not just be a blob of text in the HTML file.)

+You should do some very basic styling to make the presentation organized.
+For example, put the name of each record into an h2, if there is a list of things in the object, show it with an ol or ul.
+You don't have to do a bunch of CSS, but the data should be organized better than just a bunch of text you added to innerHTML.

-You should do some styling to make the presentation look organized and appealing.
-Try to do something dynamic with the rendering, so that one or more attributes of an object are displayed visually (as an icon or image) or affect the styling in some way (color used for displaying the object).
+For full credit, do something dynamic with the rendering, so that one or more attributes of an object are displayed visually (as an icon or image) or affect the styling in some way (color used for displaying the object).
+Examples the json you get back has a url for an image and you use that to display an actual picture for each item; Or as you display Pokemon cards your use a color for each based on the type of card it is (water = blue, fire = red, ...).
+If there is no obvious natural information you might turn into something visual, it is OK to get creative and do something kind of random.

 **Writeup Question #2:** If you are doing something dynamic - describe it briefly so I know what I am looking for.
 Otherwise not required.